 These tips, along with a bit of elbow grease and patience, will help avoid carpet damage while getting out even the most stubborn stains, so your home’s rugs are clean and pristine and comfortable underfoot.
 Now, let's learn how to use these cleaning agents for cleaning your carpet by hand!

-One common mistake homeowners make when cleaning carpet by hand is to dump club soda or other cleaners on the carpet and then scrub with a brush or rag.
-This often allows stains to simply set into the rug, or just pushes it further into carpet fibers.
-To avoid this, first start by applying club soda to a dry rag, saturating the rag thoroughly.
+One common mistake homeowners make when cleaning the carpet by hand is to dump club soda or other cleaners on the carpet and then scrub it with a brush or rag.
+This often allows stains to set into the rug simply, or just pushes it further into carpet fibers.
+To avoid this, first start by applying club soda to a dry rag, and saturating the rag thoroughly.

 Repeat this process a few times if needed to remove the stain.
 Once it appears the stain is gone, set down some clean white paper towels over the soaked area and put something heavy on the towels, such as a thick book, so they pull up all that leftover moisture.

-To use shaving cream when cleaning carpet by hand, apply a light amount on the stain and let it sit for several minutes, to saturate the area.
+To use shaving cream when cleaning the carpet by hand, apply a light amount on the stain and let it sit for several minutes to saturate the area.
 Blot with a clean, damp cloth and then a clean, dry cloth.
 Repeat this process as needed until the stain disappears.

 If you try this tip, avoid using shaving creams with lots of moisturizers, as these might leave behind a grease stain.
 Instead, invest in plain white creams, which are not only safer for your carpets but which are also typically far cheaper than those with heavy lotions and other additives!

 One reason residues like chewing gum and food sauces are so difficult to remove from carpets is that they contain starches, resins, and other ingredients that make them somewhat sticky.
 Simply pulling on those stains or substances, such as with a vacuum cleaner or even your fingers, is insufficient for getting them out of the carpet.